 Here are some tips for looking and sounding more professional when you are on camera from home.

-Your home is not designed as a recording studio.
-That can mean audio recording, live teleconferencing calls or video recordings can sound echoey.
+Your home is not designed as a video conference recording studio.
+That can mean audio recording, live teleconferencing calls or video conference recordings can sound echoey.
 The trick is to eliminate hard surfaces that may reflect sound.
 Sofas, pillows, clothes and blankets can all help reduce echo.
 Even a towel on a desk can mean less sound bouncing around.